 The District's General Fund is broken down into a General Reserve Fund (unassigned and non-spendable), a Capital Replacement Fund (committed), a Development Fee Fund (restricted), and a Pension Benefit Fund (restricted).
-Fund balances totaled \$31,283,480 at the end of 2018/19, an increase of \$2,914,391 from 2017/18.
-This increase is mostly due to increases in restricted fund balances, as unrestricted funds increased just slightly from prior year.
-The General Reserve Fund, comprised of unassigned and non-spendable (prepaid) fund balances, totaled \$16,174,951, a small decrease from prior year.
-The committed, or Capital Replacement Fund balance, relatively consistent with prior year, ended at \$3,790,697.
-The District's restricted, or Development Fee Fund balance ended at \$9,207,372, a significant increase from prior year as a result of development fee collections exceeding transfers out for qualifying expenditures.
-The District made \$1.5M in contributions to its Pension Section 115 trust, resulting in an increase of \$1,654,700 in the Pension Benefit Fund.
-Outstanding reimbursements due to the General Reserve Fund from the Development Fee Fund of approximately \$375,955 for qualifying expenditures made in 2018/19 are reflected in these balances.
+Fund balances totaled \$35,443,500 at the end of 2019/20, an increase of \$4,160,020 from 2018/19.
+This increase is mostly due to increases in restricted fund balances.
+The General Reserve Fund, comprised of unassigned and non-spendable (prepaid) fund balances, totaled \$16,245,031, a small increase of \$70,080 from prior year.
+The committed, or Capital Replacement Fund balance, increased by \$612,229 from prior year, leaving an ending balance of \$4,402,926.
+This increase is the result of contributions to the fund in excess of capital purchases for the fiscal year.
+The District's restricted, or Development Fee Fund balance ended at \$10,514,964, a significant increase from prior year.
+This increase resulted from development fee revenue and interest collections exceeding transfers out for qualifying expenditures.
+The District made \$2,000,000 in contributions to its Pension Section 115 trust account during fiscal year 2019/20.
+Contributions into the fund plus investment earnings brought its ending balance to \$4,280,579.
+Outstanding reimbursements due to the General Reserve Fund from the Development Fee Fund of \$196,555 for qualifying expenditures made in 2019/20 are reflected in these balances.